 A dog is often a wonderful and cherished addition to a household.
 When the owners fail to take appropriate steps to ensure that the dog is monitored and trained appropriately, however, the consequences can be devastating for unsuspecting victims.
 Although many dogs have a friendly disposition, some of them may be prone to biting for various reasons.
 Studies indicate that roughly one in 60 Americans suffer a dog bite each year, with 1 million dog bite sufferers requiring medical attention and 30,000 needing some type of reconstructive surgery.
 Unfortunately, children are often victims of dog bites, especially when a dog and child are left unattended together.
-At Barry Feinstein & Affiliates, P.C., our Boston dog bite lawyer has handled numerous cases involving a wide variety of circumstances.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our Boston dog bite lawyer has handled numerous cases involving a wide variety of circumstances.
 In settlement negotiations or at trial, you deserve a knowledgeable attorney who will fight for the maximum amount of compensation that you deserve.Understanding Common Injuries and Circumstances Regarding Dog Bites

 When you are bitten by a dog, there are many factors that affect how severe the injury will be, including the size of the dog, the breed, the size of the victim, the duration of the attack, and how quickly you were able to obtain medical attention.
 In addition to the physical injuries, you may have also suffered emotional trauma if the attack was particularly vicious or prolonged.
 Some common injuries that occur during a dog attack include abrasions, punctures, lacerations, tissue damage, crushing injuries, fractures, scarring, sprains, strains, and infections.
 If you attempted to run from the dog, you may have also suffered trip and fall injuries or injuries from being dragged by a particularly large dog.